 Regular Admission Status is offered on a selective basis.
 Review of completed fall applications begins March 1.
 Later applications will be considered based upon openings.
-Applicants may only be considered
+Applicants may only be considered for regular admission once they have submitted a complete application file (see page 23 for a list of complete application requirements) and have met all of the following entrance requirements:

 - 1. A bachelor's degree in any field with a minimum cumulative GPA of 2.5 on undergraduate work taken as part of a bachelor's degree. - 2.
 A minimum GRE Verbal score of 300. - 3.
-A minimum GRE Quantitative score of 300. - 4.
-A calculated score of 2000 or greater based on the following formula: $(GPA \times 400) + GRE Q > 2000$.
+A minimum GRE Quantitative score of 300. - A calculated score of 2000 or greater based on the following formula: (GPA x 400) + (GRE Verbal + GRE Quantitative) > 2000.

 All four conditions must be satisfied to be offered regular admission.